-Advances in Anaerobic Digestion and CHP are key to meeting electricity demand, as pressure on the National Grid mounts.
+Advances in Anaerobic Digestion (AD) and Combined Heat and Power (CHP) key to meeting electricity demand

 Sludge could be one answer to the UK’s energy crisis is sludge according to the UK’s leading resource management company, Veolia.
 More human waste should be being turned into energy for the National Grid, as an unprecedented “energy gap” looms in a decade’s time1.
 Now more advanced technologies mean that biogas from all the available sewage could now deliver an estimated 1,697GWh - enough electricity to power over half a million homes.

 We produce over 11 billion litres of human sewage in the UK every day2; however, not all of this is being harnessed at the many Anaerobic Digestion (AD) facilities up and down the country.
 Meaning a lot of our waste is going to waste.
 On average 66% of sewage is currently being AD treated3 but with recent developments in technology, enabling us to extract even more gas from sewage, we can now fully realise its benefits.

 “Investment in new facilities will boost our renewable infrastructure and create jobs while reducing our carbon footprint"

 John Abraham, Chief Operating Officer – Water, Veolia UK

 John Abraham, Chief Operating Officer – Water at Veolia UK, comments: “Investment in new facilities will boost our renewable infrastructure and create jobs while reducing our carbon footprint.
 We need to stop relying on fossil fuels as human sewage could make a significant contribution to meeting our renewable energy targets, while keeping the lights on and taking pressure from the National Grid.”